lfspd/lfspd/BuildFromScratch.md

 #### Disclaimer.
 There is no guarantee to build it successfully because of changes in packages.
 <code>Once a week I check consistency of build procedure</code>

-This procedure describes how to build distro by compiling all packages from source
+#### This procedure describes how to build distro by compiling all packages from source
-This is done quite rarely, about once a year (each time check/correct <code><b>wget-list, md5sums</b></code> files for downloads)

 - You need > 30 Gb of free disk space